Anisotropic solid dark energy: Background Equations of Motion

 \section{Background Equations of Motion}

-In Ref. \cite{ArmendarizPicon:2007nr}, it was shown that the action~\eqref{action} can be compatible with the symmetries of the FLRW metric whenever the three Lagrangians $F^I$ are identical.
-Since we are interested in the dynamics of an \emph{anisotropic} solid, we adopt the geometry of a homogeneous but anisotropic Bianchi-I metric.
+Since we are interested in anisotropic deformations sourced by the solid, we adopt the geometry of a homogeneous but anisotropic Bianchi-I metric.
 For simplicity, we assume that there exists a residual isotropy in the $(y, z)$ plane, such that the background geometry is given by

 where $a(t)$ is the average scale factor and $\sigma(t)$ is the geometrical shear, being both functions of the cosmic time $t$.
-In this background, the canonical kinetic-type terms are
+In Ref. \cite{ArmendarizPicon:2007nr}, it was shown that the action in Eq. \eqref{action} can be compatible with the symmetries of the FLRW metric if the three Lagrangians $F^I$ are identical; i.e. $F^I = F$ and thus $\sum_I F^I = 3F$.
+However, in the Bianchi-I background in Eq. \eqref{metric}, the canonical kinetic-type terms read

 and the requirement for the Lagrangians $F^I$ in this case is